jainil15/Terragrunt_Assignment_3/README.md

 **Objective: Set up Terraform configurations for different environments (e.g., dev, staging, prod) using Terragrunt.**

+Introduction: In each environment—development, staging, and production—I establish a robust infrastructure by meticulously configuring Virtual Private Clouds (VPCs) along with private and public subnets.
+Within these carefully crafted environments, I deploy both private and public EC2 instances, ensuring a secure and efficient setup tailored to the specific needs of each stage of development.

 ## Managing Multiple Environments with Terragrunt

 **Introduction**